manubot/rootstock/SETUP.md

 ### Previewing pull request builds with AppVeyor

 You can optionally enable AppVeyor continuous integration to view pull request builds.
-Unlike Travis CI, AppVeyor supports storing manuscripts generated during pull request builds as artifacts.
+AppVeyor supports storing manuscripts generated during pull request builds as artifacts.
 These can be previewed to facilitate pull request review and ensure formatting and reference changes render as expected.
 When a pull request build runs successfully, **@AppVeyorBot** will comment on the pull request with a download link to the manuscript PDF.